Please refer to the 'COVID-19 Response' tab > Year 6

 We enjoy our last year at Whingate with Mrs Walker, Miss Dean, Mrs Gatenby, Miss Loney, Mrs Croll and Miss Boocock.

 As the spelling test for SATs will cover spelling rules taught from Y2 to Y6, we are currently revising all of the rules during class time.
-Each week we will upload a word bank of the spelling rules covered and, if you would like to, you can work with your child at home to complete some further revision.
-We have also attached the spelling activities list for different ideas of how to practise them.
-Any extra work completed will be rewarded with house points!!
+After each unit, we will upload a word bank of the spelling rules covered and, if you would like to, you can work with your child at home to complete some further revision.
+We have also attached lists of the common exception words for KS1 and KS2.

 |prefix dis- and im-.doc||Download|